EmasXP/gaslawork/docs/Routing.md

 ## A brief explanation of the controller and the action

-[Controllers]({{ site.baseurl }}/controllers) has its on documentation, but to make sense of this document I'll give you a short explanation.
+[Controllers]({{ site.baseurl }}/controllers) has its own documentation, but to make sense of this document I'll give you a short explanation.

 A "controller" is a PHP class that has one or more methods (functions).
 These methods are what we call "actions".
 Gaslawork will create a new instance of the controller (class), and then execute the correct action (method).